BetoBob/wargames/Leviathan/README.md

 **Note:** Pretty much all of the Level chapters are left intentionally blank.
 So I guess it's up to the player to figure out how to progress.

+After the first challenge, I am not sure I am going to like this wargame.
+Because there are no objectives given, I just have to randomly look for stuf

 ## Level 0

 ```bash